VAMSHREEKA/CODTECH-Task-1/README.md

 3. **User Experience (UX):**
    - Learned the importance of user-friendly design, ensuring the website is easy to navigate and visually appealing.

-4. **Form Validation & Data Handling:**
-   - Enhanced skills in client-side form validation using JavaScript, which is crucial for providing a better user experience.

-5. **SEO Best Practices:**
-   - Learned the fundamentals of SEO by properly structuring the HTML and using best practices for on-page SEO to improve the website’s visibility on search engines.

-6. **JavaScript Event Handling & DOM Manipulation:**
-   - Enhanced understanding of handling events, manipulating the DOM, and providing interactive elements like modals, lightboxes, and dropdowns.

-7. **Version Control:**
-   - Practiced using Git for version control to manage project updates and collaborate with others.

-8. **Portfolio Creation and Branding:**
-   - Developed the ability to present work and achievements in a clear and attractive way, helping build a personal brand for potential employers or clients.

----

 By working on this personal portfolio project, you will gain practical experience in front-end development while also enhancing your personal brand.
 This project will serve as a strong foundation for advancing into more complex web development tasks.